Just 5 Essential Indian Spices You Need To Cook Indian Food

-Note when using: It is important to make sure that the raw smell of cumin powder goes away during the cooking process.
+Cooking Tip: It is important to make sure that the raw smell of cumin powder goes away during the cooking process.
 Leaving the spice uncooked will make the dish pungent with a harsh flavour.

-My recommendation would be to make it fresh from whole seeds just like cumin powder but stick to the powdered version if that of convenince to you.
-Very woody and aromatic, this gives the dish a very typical Indian taste.
+My recommendation would be to make it fresh from whole coriander seeds but stick to the powdered version if that is of convenience to you.

 Cooking Process: Use straight into the dish during the cooking process and saute well.

-Used for: Just like cumin powder it is also used in many Indian dishes such as vegetables, legumes, meat and fish.
+Used for: Just like cumin powder, it is also used in many Indian dishes such as vegetables, legumes, meat and fish.

 Dish to try: Try adding coriander powder in your quinoa and taste the difference.
 Here is a recipe of Quinoa stuffed peppers for you to try.

 Different regions of India have their own garam masala blends but its the North Indian Garam Masala blend which is broadly used in most dishes.

 Cooking Process: It can be used directly during the cooking process or sauteing or right at the end of cooking to impart flavour to the dish.

 Used for: Popularly used in many Indian dishes such as rice, vegetables, legumes, meat and fish.

-Usage Tip: : As Garam masala is a blend of spices adding too much of the spice will overpower the dish and make it taste quite sharp.
+Cooking Tip: As Garam masala is a blend of spices adding too much of the spice will overpower the dish and make it taste quite sharp.